-28) what are the two contradictory positions Quintilian advocates?

-- 1)that progress could be achieved only by those who refuse to follow, hence the undesirability of imitating the Greeks - 2)Quintilian continues to advocate imitation, and goes on to elaborate a list of precepts to guide writers to produce "accurate" imitations he singled out the process of transformation that takes place when bees produce honey or when food, after it is eaten, turns into blood and tissue

-29) who said The imitator should consider carefully whom to imitate and he should not limit himself to one model only?
-Quintilian the process of mollification and its chemistry
+- 28) what are the two contradictory positions Quintilian advocates? - that progress could be achieved only by those who refuse to follow, hence the undesirability of imitating the Greeks - 2)Quintilian continues to advocate imitation, and goes on to elaborate a list of precepts to guide writers to produce "accurate" imitations - 29) who said The imitator should consider carefully whom to imitate and he should not limit himself to one model only?

+Quintilian